How to decide when you can't decide

 Everything you need to know about stress and its management

-That said, we should be concerned about the detrimental impact feeling stressed can have on us mentally, physically and emotionally.
+The stress response is a normal, biological reaction to situations that feel threatening.
+That said, we should be concerned about the detrimental impact stress can have on us mentally, physically and emotionally.

 A little pressure can be motivating.
-It helps us to focus and get something done.
+It can help us to focus and get something done.

 In short, no amount of stress is good for us.